simboje/photosimba/README.md

 * Background thread for image loading

 ## How to build and use
 A standard Maven project, you can build it from cmd using maven or use Eclipse and launch it from there.
 Currently only buildable as jar but [launch4j](http://launch4j.sourceforge.net/docs.html) config will be added later in order to get .exe for Windows users.
-If you have Maven installed (and on PATH) you can build the project from cmd using `mvn clean verify`.
+If you have Maven installed (and on PATH) you can build the project from cmd using `mvn clean compile assembly:single`.

 ## Mouse controls
 * Left button drag - drag image